PaulLockwood/Angular-CLI-PhantomJS-Karma-Simple-Demo/README.md

 # Angular-CLI-PhantomJS-Karma-Simple-Demo

-Demo showing Karma running via PhantomJS in an Angular CLI Prject.
+Demo showing Karma running via PhantomJS in an Angular CLI Project.

 Simplest possible changes to a Angular CLI project.